Edited by: Keri Stooksbury

 Flying between North America and Europe will cost 70,000 Alaska miles each way, while flying between North America and Africa or the Middle East will cost 80,000 miles each way.
 Fuel surcharges from British Airways are collected when booking with Alaska miles as well.

 To book, go to Alaska’s website and follow these simple steps:

 Not only are Alaska’s award prices often better than BA’s, but you can also book a stopover on your award redemption.

 We like American Airlines’ AAdvantage program in this scenario primarily because of its reasonable award rates to Europe in first class.
 You will be able to fly for 85,000 miles each way.
 Unfortunately, you will be on the hook for all fuel surcharges, as AA passes them on for BA flights.

 Your best bet for finding award availability is through BA.com rather than AA.com.
 American is known for hiding partner availability, especially for routes that it operates its own flights on.

 Here’s the best way to search for award availability:

-AA does not allow stopovers, so you will need to pay for each segment if you want to plan a stop in London before heading to another destination.
+AA does not allow complimentary stopovers, so you will need to pay for each segment if you want to plan a stop in London before heading to another destination.

-Since British Airways is a member of the Oneworld Alliance, you can use miles from any of the member programs to book awards.
+Since British Airways is a member of the Oneworld alliance, you can use miles from any of the member programs to book awards.